 Sun Oil Co. of Pennsylvania, Opinion at 6-7 (Coastal Zone Indust.
 Control Bd.
-November 29, 1972) (emphasis supplied).

-In Sun Oil, this Board affirmed a decision of the State Planner which had found that a proposed pier expansion at Sun Oil's Marcus Hook facility extending into Delaware (and hence within the jurisdiction of the Coastal Zone Act) was prohibited as a new bulk product transfer facility.
+November 29, proposed pier expansion at Sun Oil's Marcus Hook facility extending into Delaware (and hence within the jurisdiction of the Coastal Zone Act) was prohibited as a new bulk product transfer facility.
 The pier had been used to off-load approximately 205,000 bpd of petroleum products for use at the refinery, of which approximately 180,000 bpd were used in refinery operations and approximately 18,000 bpd were received and then shipped without processing at the refinery (that is, transshipped).
 The pier expansion would be used to allow Sun Oil to increase transshipment volume to 300,000 bpd.
 Id. at 3,6.
 This Board found the proposed transshipment would amount to a prohibited bulk product transfer facility and that the single industrial or manufacturing facility exemption of § 7002(f) did not apply for two reasons.